 To illustrate the ideas of the API, we present several short examples that demonstrate how the API can be used.
 The full details of the interface are presented in the next section.
-To prevent confusion, we refer to the application process or binary we are modifying as the mutatee, and the program that uses the API to modify the application as the mutator.
-A mutator is a separate process from an application process.
+To prevent confusion, we refer to the application process or binary that is being modified as the mutatee, and the program that uses the API to modify the application as the mutator.
+The mutator is a separate process from the application process.